Non-Payment Of Business Rates

 - Fee at 'Sale' stage £110 (plus percentage fee 7.5% on excess of debts over £1,500)

 What if you are still unable or unwilling to pay?

 The Council may commence bankruptcy or liquidation proceedings against you or your company.
 The Council may also consider making an application to the Magistrates for your committal to prison for non-payment.
 We will only take these steps when other efforts have failed and when Enforcement Agents have been unsuccessful.

 What happens if you receive a Notice of Impending Bankruptcy or Liquidation, or a Means Enquiry Summons?

-These are very serious matters and you should contact the Business Rates team immediately to discuss your account.
+These are very serious matters and you should contact the Business Rates team straight away to discuss your account.
 Failure to do so will result in further action being taken which will incur you considerable costs, and could result in a term of imprisonment.